 How long does it take for moringa to lower blood sugar?

 Most users notice improvements within 1 to 2 months of consistent intake at clinically relevant doses.
+See our full timeline guide for more detail.

-Is moringa good for diabetics that take metformin?
+Is moringa good for diabetics taking metformin?

 Yes, but monitor blood sugar levels closely and consult your healthcare provider, as moringa may enhance the effects of metformin.